Skip to content

 3) A folder system your staff can actually follow (10 minutes)

-You’re not building “a library.”
-You’re building a system that prevents chaos.
+You are not building "a library."
+You are building a system that prevents chaos.

 The weekly sprint (minute-by-minute)